combs/cheetah-responsive/README.md

 	<div class="width-wider quote">"It’s a project for a generation, it’s going to take till 2040 or 2050, and it’s hard."</div>

+### Adding Contributors' Notes

+	<p class="bio">"I'm so happy to be a contributor," said a contributor.
+"And that this story is built in literally the most beautiful webpage I've ever seen."</p>

 ### Size Options for Media Elements

 * width-inset: a small inset.